Financial Ratios: Management and Analysis

 Current Ratio 1.44 1.28

 The liquidity of both the companies appears to be low.
 In general, a ratio of 2:1 between the current assets to current liabilities is considered sound and safe.
 However, the industry average ratio of 1.3 indicates that both the companies do not have any short-term liquidity issues.
-In fact, while the current ratio of Coca cola is just near the industry standard, the ratio of PepsiCo is higher than the industry average indicating that the company is comfortable in respect of its ability to meet its current liability obligations.
+In fact, while the current ratio of Coca-cola is just near the industry standard, the ratio of PepsiCo is higher than the industry average indicating that the company is comfortable in respect of its ability to meet its current liability obligations.
 However, the types of the current assets and their liquidity position are addressed clearly with the “acid-test ratio” which includes only easily realizable current assets to compare against the current liabilities.

 Profitability

 The ability of a firm to generate profits can be assessed by working out the profitability ratios for a historical period and by analyzing the sources of income.
-The gross profit margin, operating profit margin and net income as a percentage of total turnover presents a realistic view of the firm’s ability to generate profits.
+The gross profit margin, operating profit margin, and net income as a percentage of total turnover present a realistic view of the firm’s ability to generate profits.
 In general, the profitability ratios offer several different measures of the success of the firm in generating profits (NetMBA, 2002).
 The profitability of the company can be assessed by working out the ratio of net income to total assets (Return on Assets – ROA) and net income to shareholders’ equity (Return on Equity – ROE).

 Profitability Indicator Ratios